CurtisSlone/RHEL-9-ESP-Reference-Implementation/README.md

 ## Output

-The scanner executes the policy and evaluates system state according to the ESP definition.
-Results are emitted directly to stdout in a structured, deterministic format suitable for:
+The scanner outputs results as JSON:

+results.json — when running a single policy batch-results.json — when running multiple policies

+Results are structured and deterministic, suitable for:

-- local validation
+local validation
-- CI experimentation
+CI experimentation
-- downstream result processing
+downstream result processing

 (Reporting and orchestration are intentionally out of scope for this repo.)